 The “Bumpus House” next door is also available for booking.
 The fictional home to the Parker’s hillbilly neighbors, the Bumpus House features eclectic 1940s decor.
 There are two separate accommodations to rent here: the “Hound Dog Haven” with room for four and the “Stolen Turkey” suite for six.
 Booking begin at $195 per night and vary with the season.

 Location: 3159 W 11th St, Cleveland, OH 44109

-Date: August 18, 2007
+Date of photos: August 18, 2007